Denpasar Conference: Conference proceedings

 On 9 December, conference delegates expressed support for the Linggadjati Agreement as a basis for the establishment of the United States of Indonesia, and called for it to be ratified immediately in cables sent to the Central Indonesian National Committee in Yogyakarta and to the Dutch parliament.
 On 18 December, following his arrival, van Mook officially opened the conference and an agenda was agreed on.
-Subsequently it emerged that the majority of delegates disagreed with the Dutch refusal to delegate complete authority to the new state, as this would that East Indonesia would not have equal status with the Republic of Indonesia, to which full authority had been delegated under the Linggadjati Agreement.
+Subsequently it emerged that the majority of delegates disagreed with the Dutch refusal to delegate complete authority to the new state, as this would mean that East Indonesia would not have equal status with the Republic of Indonesia, to which full authority had been delegated under the Linggadjati Agreement.
 There was also strenuous opposition to the non-inclusion of Western New Guinea.
 As more than 75% of the new nation would be autonomous regions headed by local rulers, delegates proposed the establishment of an upper house or a senate to represent regional interests.
 Finally, a majority called for the national anthem to be Indonesia Raya, and for the Indonesian red and white flag to be the national flag of East Indonesia.

 On 22 December, van Mook gave his response to the proposals.
 He supported the establishment of the senate and the use of the Indonesian national anthem, but was more cautious about the flag.
 He expressed a wish for Western New Guinea to be an autonomous region with a special relationship with the United States of Indonesia.

 In later discussions, van Mook refused to compromise on the status of Western New Guinea as the 10 December statement by Dutch Foreign Minister Jonkman had given him no room for maneuver.
 It was decided that the status of the territory would be decided later.
 On 23 December, the draft for the Regulations on Forming the State of Indonesia were drawn up, and approved the following day.
 This supplemented the existing Dutch colonial law dating from 1927, and would become the provisional constitution.
 Balinese noble Tjokorda Gde Raka Soekawati was elected head of state and Tadjoeddin Noor was elected chair of the Provisional Parliament, and subsequently took over the chairmanship of the conference.
 The conference delegates became the Provisional Parliament, and it was decided it would meet in Makassar, the capital, on 1 March 1947.
 Soon after, Soekawati was named first President of the State of East Indonesia and designated Nadjamoeddin Daeng Malewa as Prime Minister.